floppernopper/simplr/README.md

 Social Maya, a free and open source social network, and intentional digital community for artists and philosophers.

-Let this be a radically all-inclusive, albeit secure, online zone for the digital proletariate of the Information Age.

 This is free and open source software, as specified above by the GNU General Public License.

 ## Setting up Social Maya server